Celebrating Our Female Force | International Women's Day

 What does International Women’s Day Mean to you?

-International Women’s Day has a different meaning since working with Helen at Avery Row.
-We have a culture where you feel supported, celebrated, respected and empowered.
+International Women’s Day has a different meaning since working with Helen at Avery Row and as I've reached my 30s.
+At Avery Row we have a culture where you feel supported, celebrated, respected and empowered.
 This day has a lasting impact, it flows over into Spring and ripples over the entire year, with women celebrating and supporting women.
 For me, International Women’s Day is about sharing experiences, learning how we can support each other and celebrating the amazing women in both my personal and professional life.
-It’s a great time to reach out to them and help make a change.
+I am lucky to have so many incredible women in my life and I am constantly amazed by their strength.
+As a women in her early 30s, there are certain expectations of what your life should look like.
+My friends and colleagues all support each other no matter what stage of life they are in and what they choose they want their life to look like.
+IWD is a great time to reach out to the lovely women in our lives tell them how brilliant they are.

 What is your story?
 How would you describe it in one word.

-There is such a difference working for a company run by fearless females.
-The world I would use to describe my years in the creative advertising and marketing industry before Avery Row, would be ‘fighting’.
-I’d have to shout louder, and put myself in uncomfortable situations to be heard.
-I got pretty good at this, and managed to develop and grow.
-It has been an amazing journey with lots of beautiful people and experiences.
-Joining Helen has been an eye opening adventure.
-I could never give up working in an environment that builds you up and gives you opportunity.
+The word I would use to describe my years prior to Avery Row, would be ‘fighting’.
+Working in the advertising industry, I would have to shout louder to be heard.
+I would be told I was 'brave' by colleagues.
+Although challenging, it was an amazing journey with lots of beautiful people and experiences.
+Joining Helen at Avery Row has been an eye opening adventure.
+I could never give up working in an environment that builds you up and gives you amazing opportunities.
 My experience now would be described as ‘empowering’.
+My creative studies and career have always been celebrated by my family.
+A creative path was never considered to be 'less' and I have always been surrounded by art, photography and music.
+I'm aware this is a privilege, and am forever grateful.

 What is your advice to young women today?

-I use to give women advice to ‘shout louder and fight harder’ but now I would say, don’t change who you are, don’t feel like you have to fight, find yourself an Avery Row.
-Be picky, don’t settle, and you will find a place in which you feel lifted up and empowered to be authentically you.
+Don’t change who you are.
+Don’t feel like you have to fight.
+Do be picky.
+Don't settle and do take risks.
+Find yourself an Avery Row, a place in which you feel lifted up and empowered to be authentically you.

 What does International Women’s Day Mean to you?

 To me, International Women’s Day represents the celebration, progression and support of all women.
 It is a day that I like to pause and take stock of the growth of all the amazing women in my life, and give appreciation to those who have contributed to my personal growth.
-I feel so lucky to have had incredible female role models throughout my life and the team at Avery Row is no exception, where I am surrounded by women who support and push each other every day.
-And we hope to do our bit in designing products which will nurture and inspire the women of the future.
+I feel so lucky to have had incredible role models throughout my life and the team at Avery Row is no exception, where I am surrounded by women who support and push each other every day.
+And we hope to do our bit in designing products which will nurture and inspire little ones in their future.

 What is your story?
 How would you describe it in one word.